Hyde Park Barracks with St Mary's Cathedral spires

 Address: 7 Onslow Avenue, Elizabeth Bay,

-Hours: Open on Sundays from 10am to 4pm
+Hours: Sunday and Monday from 10am to 4pm.

 More: Visit the Elizabeth Bay House official site for more details on the building’s history.